heig-vd-dai-course/heig-vd-dai-course/14.01-caching-and-performance/01-course-material/README.md

 The best would be to cache at each level of the system to ensure the best performance.
 But it is not always possible or faisable.

-In the context of this course, we will focus on server-side caching.
+In the context of this teaching unit, we will focus on server-side caching.

 ## Managing cache with HTTP